-Now that I own a television that can easily stream from the internet, I’ve been binging The Marvelous Mrs. Maisel and am presently obsessed with her Mid-Century Modern home decor style…so bewitched, that sometimes I forget about the storyline and just nerded out over the furniture.
+Now that I own The Frame TV and can easily stream from the internet, I’ve been bingeing The Marvelous Mrs. Maisel and am presently obsessed with her Mid-Century Modern decor style…so bewitched, that sometimes I forget about the storyline and just nerded out over the furniture.
 If you’re a lover of 1950’s interiors and fashion, read on.

-The well-to-do Mrs. Maisel lives on the Upper West Side in an incredible apartment with her husband Joel…Mr. Maisel…obvs.
+If you’re unfamiliar with the show, the well-to-do Mrs. Maisel lives on the Upper West Side in an incredible apartment with her husband Joel…Mr. Maisel…obvs.
 During the first few episodes I sat on my sofa, phone in hand, snapping photos of her living room sofa, dining room lamps, and shell side tables, and the chairs in her bedroom…clutch the pearls!
-The set designer had meticulous attention to detail.
+The set designer paid meticulous attention to detail.
 Every corner was styled to perfection.

 If you travel back in time or are lucky enough to visit a time capsule home, you’ll notice decorative concrete block walls on the exterior and pattern screens like this one here in Mrs. Maisel’s apartment building lobby.
 The screen breaks up the cold marble and softens the light shining in from the outside.

 Check out this foyer.
 I mean her love of pink might be more intense than mine.
 That floral pink wallpaper reminds me of this House Of Hackney wallpaper.
 The mix of ornate and clean lines is on point with that mirror and desk.

 As far as sofas go, the sectional in her living room is truly fantastic.
 A classic mid-century curved sectional design with tapered legs minus the normal heavy patterned upholstery (which resides in the pillows only).